Jan-Jaap Fahner (Principal Tech Programmer, Guerrilla B.V.)

 Intended Audience

-Any engineer interested in game content loading, asset analysis or content packaging for release.
+This is for engineers interested in game content loading, asset analysis, or content packaging for release.